 As an artist and as a man I make this statement: Love is the answer.

 Nick has been making photographs since 1975.
 He started his career as a TV cameraman on the Soap Opera, The Edge of Night.
 One day on set the Technical Director gave him an old 35mm Yashica SLR with the instructions: take a lot of shots and make good notes.
-Thirty years later Nick gave up all his day jobs to be a fine art photographer.
+That process continues to this day.
 Currently, he has mostly stopped exhibiting his work domestically and internationally unless there is some under the table payola involved.
 This finances all the pieces he donates to charity auctions.

 Occasionally, Nick will make a stunning photograph or two, sufficient enough to convince him to continue his career as an artist.
 His love for photography is so deep that no one has the heart to tell him any different.
 Mercifully, foundations, museums, corporate offices and private collectors acquire his work for real money.